-While this was certainly a dramatic twist in the Santos saga, it wasn’t exactly a shock.
+While the charges were certainly a dramatic twist in the Santos saga, they weren’t exactly a shock.
 Since the New York Times first revealed in December 2022 that Santos wasn’t quite who he presented to voters, it’s been hard to track down exactly what is true about the congressman’s life story.
 Is he broke or rich?
 Is he Jewish or Catholic?
 Did his family members really die in the Holocaust or September 11?

 Most often, it’s best to assume what the Republican from Long Island has said about his life is bogus, but in case you need to double-check, here is the guide to everything he has made up about himself — and the few things that actually appear to be true.